Germany designates BDS Israel boycott movement as anti-Semitic

 “The German establishment is entrenching its complicity in Israel’s crimes of military occupation, ethnic cleansing, siege and apartheid, while desperately trying to shield it from accountability to international law,” it said on Twitter.

 Lawmakers from the far-right Alternative for Germany (AfD) party abstained during the symbolic vote.
-They had submitted their own motion calling for a total ban of the BSD in Germany.
+They had submitted their own motion calling for a total ban of the BDS in Germany.
 That motion was defeated.

-A majority of the far-left Die Linke party had voted against the motion.
+A majority of the far-left Die Linke party voted against the motion.
 The party also submitted its own proposal, which called to oppose the BDS and commit the German government to work toward a political solution to the Israeli-Palestinian conflict based on U.N.
 Security Council resolutions.
-The motion was also defeated.
+Its motion was also defeated.

 The latest battle between the BDS and the Israeli government has been over the Eurovision Song Contest final, which takes place in Tel Aviv on Saturday.